 Note: You can also use the File > Settings > Version Control menu option to set up and modify the version control settings.

 Gradle build system

-Android Studio uses Gradle as the foundation of the build system, with more Android-specific capabilities provided by the Android plugin for Gradle.
-This build system runs as an integrated tool from the Android Studio menu, and independently from the command line.
+Android Studio uses Gradle as the foundation of the build system, with more Android-specific capabilities provided by the Android Gradle plugin.
+This build system runs as an integrated tool from the Android Studio menu and independently from the command line.
 You can use the features of the build system to do the following:

 - Customize, configure, and extend the build process.

-elements provided by the Android plugin for Gradle.
+elements provided by the Android Gradle plugin.
 Each project has one

 top-level build file for the entire project and separate module-level build